 Strengthen your core if you’re prone to abdominal muscle tears.

-Core training not only will help you prevent abdominal pain but can also help prevent overuse injury as well as improve performance.
+Core training will not only help you prevent abdominal pain but can also help prevent overuse injury as well as improve performance.

 Some of the best core exercises to perform include: